Joe Hawkins, CCTP

 Here at Gilstrap & Associates, we delight in featuring counselors from our Orlando office that have gone above and beyond, shown exceptional care and proven why they deserve this honor.
 We hope to give you an insight into their personal and professional lives by asking them a few quick questions, so you can see just why we're so proud of them.

-Tell us about your education and professional counseling experience.
+Tell us a little about your education and professional counseling experience.

 What would you consider your specialties in counseling?

 I love working with all people, as I genuinely believe it is an honor and joy to walk alongside the uniquely beautiful stories of my clients, but I would say my specialties are working with adolescents and adults struggling with depression, anxiety, addictions, sexuality, and relationship problems.